Erewash Valley Running Club: beginners (EVRCb) Couch to 5k

 Once you are able to run 5K nonstop, you can decide on your next goal.
 You might simply want to continue running 5K at a time, three or four days per week.
 Research has shown that this is enough to help you lose or maintain weight, and improve many other important health markers, i.e. your cholesterol, blood pressure, and insulin response.

 Or you might decide that you want to do more i.e 10K or Half Marathons.
 Don’t be intimidated the first 5K's are the hardest you will ever run.
 Once you have reached this level of fitness, it’s relatively easy to do more.
 You simply have to budget the time, and be patient and disciplined in your training.
+If you have caught the running bug at the end of the course sign up to EVRC and we have a plan in place to take you to a 10k in October via races, competitions and lots of cake.

 Here Are Four Key Points To Consider Before You Begin The EVRCb Couch to 5k Course